vinaya1699/Normalization-of-cancer-data/README.md

 saveRDS(logcpm,file="logCPM.rds")
 summary(logcpm)

-# Calculate a z score
+# Calculate a z-score
-# Z score indicates how many standard deviations a value is above or below the mean.
+# Z-score indicates how many standard deviations of a value are above or below the mean.

 library(matrixStats)